OpenAI Assistant Function Calling

 Prerequisites

-Implemented API endpoints, including HTTP method (
+- API Endpoints implemented with HTTP method (

 GET